kadykov/cv-adapt/docs/how-to/testing-generators.md

 This guide explains how to effectively test generator components in cv-adapt using the established patterns and infrastructure.

+## Important: Using the Test Model

+When writing tests for generators, it is **critical** to use the "test" model by setting `ai_model="test"` when creating generator instances.
+This ensures that tests:
+- Don't attempt to use real API keys
+- Don't make actual API calls
+- Run consistently and quickly
+- Work in CI environments

+For more information about testing AI models, see the [Pydantic AI TestModel documentation](https://ai.pydantic.dev/testing-evals/?h#unit-testing-with-testmodel).

 ## Overview

 Generator tests follow a standardized approach using: